-- 1 Plug one end of the phone cable (1) into the modem port $rac{1}{2}$ on the computer. - 2 Plug the other end into the wall jack (2).
+- 1 Plug one end of the phone cable (1) into the modem port △ on the computer. - 2 Plug the other end into the wall jack (2).

 Your computer does not work with party lines, cannot be connected to a coin-operated telephone, and may not work with multiple telephone lines or a private branch exchange (PBX).
-Some of these connections may result in excess electrical current and could cause a malfunction in the internal modem.
+Some of these connections may result in excess electrical current and could cause a malfunction in the built-in modem.